-And definitely read the works of other authors who have written books in the genre you wish to write.
+In addition, you should read the works of other authors who have written books in the genre you wish to write.
 Notice how they tackle challenging scenes.
 How do they approach dialogue?
 How do they incorporate descriptions?
 When you find a passage you particularly like, dissect it and see how they were able to communicate their vision to you.

-If you want to write your own book, but feel you don’t have the experience and skill set to do so on your own, one option is to hire a writing coach.
-This person’s job will be to provide guidance as you navigate your project.
-With this option, you will still do all the writing; you’ll just have a guardian angel on your shoulder.
+If you need help writing a book because you feel you don’t have the experience and skill set to do so on your own, one option is to hire a writing coach.
+This person’s job will be to guide you as you navigate your project.
+When you hire a consultant, you will still do all the writing but you’ll have a guardian angel on your shoulder.

 Find an experienced writer to help you.
 She should have a few books under her belt, preferably within the genre of your work.
-If she has never written a book, she is unlikely to know the process and will not be able to guide you in the right direction.
+If she has never written a book, she will not understand the process and will not be able to guide you in the right direction.

 It’s a good idea to lay out your writing goals early on.
 Share them with your coach and ask her to keep you accountable so that you finish your book in a timely manner.

 Hire a Ghostwriter

 If you have limited time and a low budget, you might consider hiring a ghostwriter to write a novella.
-A novella is a shorter book, usually about 100 pages long, and will only run $25,000.
+A novella is a shorter book, usually about 100 pages long.